Experienced, Aggressive and Undefeated Burn Injury Lawyers

 The Burn Injury Lawyers at Zehl & Associates, PC have a reputation for successfully representing victims of serious burn injuries across the United States.

-Our experience, resources, and unparalleled commitment have enabled our Burn & Explosion Lawyers to win over $750 million in settlements and verdicts for clients across Texas and the Country, including 2 of the largest verdicts and 2 of the largest settlements in Texas between 2014 and 2016.
+Our experience, resources, and unparalleled commitment have enabled our Burn & Explosion Lawyers to remain Undefeated and Win over $750 million in settlements and verdicts for clients across Texas and the Country, including 2 of the largest verdicts and 2 of the largest settlements in Texas.

 It’s because of this experience that our Burn Injury Attorneys have been hired in connection with 6 of the largest Workplace Explosions in recent history: